HOOQTV/fished/README.md

 # Credits
 This project is powered by
 - https://github.com/Knetic/govaluate.
-Please check if you need an abritrary expression checker!
+Please check if you need an arbitrary expression checker!
 - https://github.com/json-iterator/go.
 One of (or the fastest) drop-in replacement for standart json library.
 - https://github.com/stretchr/testify.
 A nice and clean testing library.
 Helping me a lot for better test results.